shivdeepak/shivdeepak.com/content/posts/its-so-easy-to-host-a-blog-today-2020.md

 +++
-title = 'It’s so easy to host a blog today (2020)' date = 2020-06-28T09:45:44-07:00 draft = false type = "post"
+title = 'It’s so easy to host a blog today (2020)' description = 'Discover why I moved my blog from Posthaven to WordPress for better emoji support and customization.
+Learn about my seamless setup with WordPress, LetsEncrypt for SSL, and CloudFront for media hosting.
+Find out how I offloaded media to AWS S3 and set up automated backups with UpdraftPlus.
+Explore other useful plugins for social sharing, SEO, email subscriptions, and theme customization.' date = 2020-06-28T09:45:44-07:00 draft = false type = "post"